 - Improving the on-stream rates of our chemical plants.
-We have made and continue to make: (1) upgrades to the operations teams at our chemical facilities; (2) investments of capital to enhance the reliability of each of our plants at each facility to reduce unplanned outages, unplanned downtime, and the frequency of planned Turnarounds; and (3) continued efforts to focus on safety and efficiency throughout our operations. - Broadening the distribution of our AN and Nitric Acid products.
-Given the reduction in our LDAN sales from the declining use of coal, we have expanded our overall sales of HDAN through several marketing initiatives that have broadened our addressable market.
-Those initiatives include, storing and distributing HDAN at our Pryor and Cherokee Facilities and selling to new markets and customers out of those facilities.
+We have made and continue to make: (1) investments of capital to enhance the reliability of each of our plants at each facility in order to reduce unplanned outages, unplanned downtime, and the frequency of planned Turnarounds and; (2) continued efforts to focus on safety and efficiency throughout our operations.
+Additionally, we are in the process of implementing an enhanced plant maintenance management system that will upgrade our predicative and preventative maintenance programs allowing us to decrease unplanned production downtime and maintenance expense. - Broadening the distribution of our AN and Nitric Acid products.
+We have expanded our overall sales of HDAN through several marketing initiatives including: (1) storing and distributing HDAN at our Pryor and Cherokee Facilities which allows us to sell to new markets and customers out of those facilities and; (2) educating growers on the additional applications for HDAN.
 In addition, through our marketing efforts, we are working on expanding our market for our nitric acid products in North America. - Reducing and controlling our cost structure.
 In 2016, we put in place SG&A expense reductions that will reduce annual SG&A by approximately \$6 million.
-We have been realizing this benefit during the first half of 2017.
-In addition, we have enacted plant cost reductions at each manufacturing facility that has an annual aggregate savings of approximately \$6 million that are being reflected in the first half of 2017.
-We continue to review our overall costs and believe that we will be able to further reduce costs in the second half of 2017. - Selling non-core assets.
-At the end of 2016, we had identified certain assets that are no longer necessary in the operations of our business, which a majority of those assets have been sold as discussed below under "Recent Developments."
-During the fourth quarter of 2016, we sold assets for a total of approximately \$5.0 million and during the second quarter of 2017 we sold assets totaling \$18.8 million. - Evaluate strategic initiatives for our business.
-See additional discussion under "Recent Developments."
+We have been realizing this benefit during the first nine months of 2017.
+In addition, we have enacted plant cost reductions at each manufacturing facility that have an annual aggregate savings of approximately \$6 million that are reflected in the first nine months of 2017.
+We continue to review our overall costs and have a goal of reducing an additional \$5 million to \$7 million in annual costs over the next 18 months. - Selling non-core assets.
+At the end of 2016, we had identified certain assets that are no longer necessary in the operations of our business, which most of those assets have been sold as discussed below under "Recent Developments."
+During the fourth quarter of 2016, we sold assets for a total of approximately \$5.0 million, and during the first ten months of 2017, we sold assets totaling approximately \$23.7 million.
+We continue to evaluate our assets in order to determine if there are additional non-core assets that we should monetize.

-We may not successfully implement any or all of these initiatives.
-Even if we successfully implement the initiatives, they may not achieve the beneficial results that we expect or desire.
+Even with the foregone initiatives, they may not achieve the beneficial results that we expect or desire.